pmachata/dwgrep/doc/syntax.rst

 	EXPR₁ “>=” EXPR₂	# ?ge
 	EXPR₁ “=~” EXPR₂	# ?match
 	EXPR₁ “!~” EXPR₂	# !match

+(Again, the association to *OP₂* is for explanation only.
+Overriding that symbol has no effect on actual execution.)

+Another thing worth noticing is that the whole form behaves as an assertion.
+No side effects leak from the constituent *EXPR*'s or from the operator itself.

 See :ref:`?eq <zw_vocabulary_core ?eq>` to learn about comparison operators.
 See :ref:`?match <zw_vocabulary_core ?match>` to learn